Milk Sharing: Is It Safe?

 Quality Control: Strict protocols ensure safe collection, storage, and handling of milk.

-Risks of Formal Milk Sharing through Milk Banks:
+Risks of Milk Banks:

 Cost: Many milk banks charge fees to cover screening and processing, which can be a financial barrier for some families.
 Insurance may help cover this cost in some cases.